maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 - The user already has a user number but is not registered within the current DFSP.
 In this case the system will display his name and ask the user to create his new PIN.
 Then the system will display a confirmation message.
 In this case the default DFSP of the user will not be changed.

-**Question:** shall we keep get the information about the first name, last name and DOB of the user from the central directory or shall we ask the user or shall we get from the existing user's DFSP

 - The user does not have a user number.
 In this case DFSP will ask the user to enter his name, them will query the central directory and request a new user number to be created and finally the system will ask the user to create his new PIN.